imakafanxy/UltrasonicData_Bristol/README.md

 ---

-## How to Cite

-If you use this dataset in your research, please cite the following paper:

 Ultrasound Signal Generator: A 6-cycle Hanning-windowed sinusoidal waveform centered at 100 kHz was used to excite the beam in the vertical direction at one end.